mweagle/phi-accrual-detector/README.md

                                                         optional_name);
     /**
      * The 'available' event is broadcast when the phi value
-     * cross from above to below the threshold value */ mock_service_detector.on('available', function (phi) {
+     * crosses from above to below the threshold value */ mock_service_detector.on('available', function (phi) {
       console.log("Sweet - the service is available!");